 Be sure to check out the “inactive ingredients” list as well to see how the probiotic has been encapsulated.
 Here are just a few examples of materials used (8).

 How to choose a probiotic that’s right for you

 Okay so we’ve established that the opportunity to take advantage of the consumer is RIPE when it comes to supplements and probiotics specifically.
 But don’t give up and throw in the probiotic towel yet.
 Let’s dig into some tips on how to choose a probiotic that’s legit and then I’ll give my personal recommendation below.

 According to Kristin Oja, DNP, FNP-C, IFCMP, there are four things you should consider:

 1. Consider the brand

-There are no FDA regulations over the supplement industry making it hard to know what quality you are getting.
+There are no FDA regulations over the supplement industry, making it hard to know what quality you are getting.
 We recommend picking out a supplement that has been through third-party testing.
-This means it has been evaluated by a non-bias group to ensure that what is written on the ingredient list is actually what is in the capsule, tablet, or powder.
+This means it has been evaluated by an unbiased group to ensure that what is written on the ingredient list is actually what is in the capsule, tablet, or powder.

 Unfortunately, many probiotics on the market are destroyed by your stomach acid before they reach your small and large intestines.
 Therefore if the probiotic you are taking is not properly made and researched, it does not matter how many CFUs you start with.